Cotton Club (Portland, Oregon)

-The Cotton Club was a nightclub located in North Portland, Oregon.
+The Cotton Club was a nightclub located in North Portland, Oregon, United States.
 Located at 2125 N. Vancouver Avenue (and N. Tillamook Street), the club gained attention during the 1960s as the "only nightclub on the West Coast with wall-to-wall soul."
-Celebrities such as Cab Calloway, Sammy Davis, Jr., Cass Elliot, the Kingston Trio, Joe Louis, and Archie Moore would visit the nightclub when they were in town.
+Celebrities such as Cab Calloway, Sammy Davis Jr., Cass Elliot, The Kingston Trio, Joe Louis, and Archie Moore would visit the nightclub when they were in town.

 Background

-The Cotton Club, located within the Albina area of North Portland, was a jazz nightclub that rose to fame in the 1960s after being purchased and renovated by Paul Knauls.
+The Cotton Club, located within the Albina area of North Portland, was a jazz nightclub that rose to fame in the 1960s.
 Paul Knauls moved to Portland, Oregon in 1963 in order to purchase the club.

 The jazz club was one of many black owned businesses that occupied the area at the time.
 It was located in a neighborhood where African-Americans settled after Vanport was destroyed by flooding in 1948 and Interstate 5 and the Memorial Coliseum uprooted a number of black-owned business.
 By the 1960s, it was part of a thriving area that included the Blue Ribbon Barbecue, Lew's Men's Shop, and the House of Fortune Cafe.